Why losing money hurts about twice as much as gaining it feels good

 Beyond loss aversion, prospect theory introduced a second major insight: probability weighting.
 People do not treat probabilities linearly.
 They overweight small probabilities (which is why lotteries and insurance are both profitable businesses) and underweight moderate-to-high probabilities.
 A 1% chance of losing $10,000 receives more psychological weight than its expected value would suggest, while a 50% chance of losing $200 receives less.

-In spending contexts, probability weighting explains why extended warranties are consistently over-purchased relative to their actuarial value, why people spend heavily on rare but vivid risks while underinsuring for more probable but boring ones, and why impulse buying brain science finds that scarcity signals ("limited stock") amplify purchase motivation even when the actual probability of stock running out is very low.
+In spending contexts, probability weighting explains why extended warranties are consistently over-purchased relative to their actuarial value, why people spend heavily on rare but vivid risks while underinsuring for more probable but boring ones, and why the brain science of impulse buying shows that scarcity signals ("limited stock") amplify purchase motivation even when the actual probability of stock running out is very low.

 Mental accounting and segregation